-Average American Diet "A" Step-OneDiet "B" Very Low SFA Diet "C"
+Average American Diet "A" Step-One Diet "B" Very Low SFA Diet "C"

 FAT, % Calories 37 30 26

 SFA, % Calories 16 9 5

 MUFA, % Calories 14 14 14

 PUFA, % Calories 7 7 7

 Cholesterol (mg) 300 300 300

 The Average American Diet (A) represents a typical U.S. diet.
 For men, the level of cholesterol is slightly lower than the national average (which is ~465 mg).
 For women, however, the amount provided is similar to the national average.
 The Step-One Diet is lower in saturated fatty acids and total fat.
 The distribution of MUFA and PUFA and the amount of cholesterol in the diet are similar to Diet A. Thus, we are able to examine the plasma lipid/lipoprotein and hemostatic effects of saturated fatty acids.
-Diet C is designed to examine the plasma lipid/lipoprotein and hemostatic effects of a marked reduction in dietary SFA.
-Since MUFA and PUFA (as % of Calories) are held constant, the total fat content of the diet is reduced to 26% of Calories (by virtue of a reduction in SFA).
+Diet C is designed to examine the plasma lipid/lipoprotein and hemostatic effects of calories) are held constant, the total fat content of the diet is reduced to 26% of Calories (by virtue of a reduction in SFA).
 Diet C does not meet the definition of a Step-Two Diet because it provides 300 mg (versus < 200 mg) of cholesterol.
 In keeping the amount of cholesterol constant, and the distribution of MUFA and PUFA constant in the test diets, this experimental design will enable us principally to examine the plasma lipid/lipoprotein and hemostatic responses to manipulations in SFA (and total fat) in the diet.
 We will maintain similar ratio of long chain saturated fatty acids in the experimental diets.